steipete/notarium-mcp/docs/spec.md

     *   **Environment Variables for Credentials:** Selected over interactive setup (like `keytar`) due to the `npx` execution model and declarative configuration via a host app's JSON file.
 User is responsible for securing their config file / environment. `SIMPLENOTE_` prefix for backend-specific creds, no prefix or `DB_` for Notarium-specific ones.
     *   **Limited Toolset & Overloaded `manage` Tool:** To adhere to constraints on the number of exposed MCP tools, functionality like server stats and cache reset is consolidated under the `manage` tool, despite minor semantic impurity.
 This prioritizes token efficiency and limits for host applications.
     *   **FTS5 for Search (V1):** SQLite's FTS5 (provided by `sql.js`) is used as the primary search mechanism for text in notes.
 Advanced application-level fuzzy matching (e.g., `fuse.js` for typo tolerance) is deferred beyond V1 to keep initial complexity low.
 Keyword filters (`tag:`, `before:`, `after:`) are extracted from the query string by the server.
     *   **Line-Based Patching for `save`:** Chosen as a compromise between sending full note content (inefficient for LLMs with large notes) and complex character-level diffs.
-The `{op, ln, val}` format is deemed reasonably understandable and implementable for LLMs and the server.
+The `text_patch` with `{op, ln, val}` format is deemed reasonably understandable and implementable for LLMs and the server.
     *   **No Database Encryption (Current `sql.js` Setup):** The current implementation with `sql.js` does not encrypt the persisted database file.
 This simplifies setup by avoiding native dependencies required for SQLCipher, but offers less local data protection.
     *   **Use of `sql.js` (SQLite WASM):** Chosen for potentially broader platform compatibility (e.g., environments where native Node.js addons for `better-sqlite3` might be difficult to build or deploy) and to avoid native dependencies.
 The trade-off includes differences in direct file I/O patterns and lack of built-in SQLCipher support in the typical `sql.js` package.
     *   **Textual Logging by Default for `stdio`:** Prioritizes human readability for typical MCP client interaction, with JSON as an option for advanced users or different logging transports.